mkafonso/schema/README.md

 ## <div id="number" />Number Validation

-In this section, we'll explore how to create a schema for numbers using the go-schema package and perform various numeric validations.
+In this section, we'll explore how to create a schema for numbers using the go-verify package and perform various numeric validations.

 To start, we create a numeric schema using z.NewNumberSchema() and attempt to parse the number 42.5.
 Since 42.5 is a valid number, no error is expected.